-The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (Sexual Harassment Act) was passed by the Parliament and came into force on 23rd April 2013.
+The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (Sexual Harassment Act) was passed by the Parliament and came into force from 9th December 2013.
 It was enacted to ensure a safe working environment for women.
 It provides for protection to women at their workplace from any form of sexual harassment and for redressal of any complaints they may have launched.
 The Act was formed on the basis of the guidelines laid down by the Supreme Court in its landmark judgement, Vishakha v.
 State of Rajasthan (where sexual harassment was first defined) but is much wider in scope, bringing within its ambit the domestic worker as well.

 Prohibited conduct and definition of sexual harassment